 Pope health in focus ahead of global Catholic festival in Lisbon

-Vatican City (AFP) – Pope Francis heads to Lisbon Wednesday, where a million youngsters from across the world are expected for a major Catholic festival, held as the Church reflects on its future.
+Vatican City (AFP) – Pope Francis headed Wednesday to Lisbon to gather with a million youngsters from across the world at a major Catholic festival, held as the Church reflects on its future.

 Issued on: Modified:

-The 86-year-old underwent major abdominal surgery just two months ago.
-That has not stopped him from lining up a packed 42nd trip abroad, with 11 speeches and around 20 meetings scheduled.
+The 86-year-old underwent major abdominal surgery just two months ago, but that has not stopped an event-packed 42nd trip abroad, with 11 speeches and around 20 meetings scheduled.

-The Argentine Jesuit, whose direct and spontaneous style is very popular with young people, is expected to address youth-focused themes, from ecology and social justice to the war in Ukraine.
+The Argentine Jesuit, whose direct and spontaneous style has proved highly popular with young people, is expected to address youth-focused themes, from ecology and social justice to the war in Ukraine.

-The five-day event, called World Youth Day, comes as Francis attempts to galvanise young Catholics at a time when secularism and the priest paedophilia scandal cause some to abandon pews in Europe.
+The five-day event, called World Youth Day, comes as Francis attempts to galvanise young Catholics at a time when secularism and priest paedophilia scandals cause some to abandon pews in Europe.

 The pope, who is in increasingly fragile health and now uses a wheelchair or walking stick to get around, is expected to arrive at Lisbon's military airport around 10:00 am (0900 GMT).